—- Eyewitness account —-

 May 4, 1975, Subic Bay

-Per 1954 Geneva Convention, close to 1 million Northerners, majority of whom Catholics, elected or persuaded to go South.
+Per 1954 Geneva Accord, close to 1 million northerners, majority of whom Catholics, elected or were persuaded to go South.
 Among whom Mom, Pop and siblings.
 Then history repeats itself.
-Joining Exodus 2.0 were me and my sister’s kids.
+Joining Exodus 2.0 were me and my sister’s children.

-We chain-linked step-by-step down below deck.
-In an ammunition dungeon for the entire Saigon to Subic Bay float, we were like Jonah – in the belly of the beast – incubated but unconsolable.
+We chain-linked step-by-step down to the ammunition dungeon, where from Saigon to Subic Bay, we were like Jonah – in the belly of the beast – incubated but unconsolable.

-Starved and seasick, in a blur, I mentally blocked out those diesel-stench (nothing to throw up) trip only once interrupted by a chow call: an orange = courtesy of officer’s mess.
-So grateful and fearful (of starvation), I ate all, peels and pulp.
+Starved and seasick, in a blur, I mentally blocked out the diesel-stench (nothing to throw up) cruise except for one chow call: an orange = courtesy of officer’s mess.
+So grateful and fearful (of starvation), I ate it all, peels and pulp.

-For fresh air, I climbed up to the open deck, only to see money tossed to the wind, like ash from an urn.
-In a trance, a guy, like the Tenant in a Polanski film, let go “Ben Franklin’s” – our Tran Hung Dao bills, one handful at a time.
-Blood money or unpaid payroll – no answers, and if any, the answer is ” blowing in the wind” (at the Embassy, it took 8 hours to burn a million dollars of payroll, an order from Sec of Commerce).
+For fresh air, I climbed up to the open deck, only to eyewitness a live sad cremation of real paper money let go into the wind, like ash from an urn.
+A guy with a thousand-yard stare, tossed “Ben Franklin’s” – our Tran Hung Dao biggest bills, one handful at a time.
+Blood money or unpaid payroll – no one knows.
+If any, the answer is ” blowin in the wind” (at the embassy, it took 8 hours to burn a million dollars cash, an order from Sec of Commerce).

 Dust to dust.